Every few weeks, someone emails me asking for the best short-term investment.

 Earn Bank Deposit Promotions

 Earn bonuses at banks running huge sign-up promotions.
-Banks are competing heavily for business, including giving you a few hundred bucks to deposit some money, set up a direct deposit, and wait.
+Banks are competing for business and that includes giving you a few hundred bucks to open an account.
+In most cases, you deposit some money, set up a direct deposit, and wait for the cash.

 I keep an updated list of the best bank promotions with a minimum $100 bonus.